ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 TCG has published an information model defining elements of Reference Integrity Manifests under the title TCG Reference Integrity Manifest Information Model {{RIM}}.
 This information model outlines how SWID tags should be structured to allow attestation, and defines "bundles" of SWID tags that may be needed to describe a complete software release.
 The RIM contains metadata relating to the software release it belongs to, plus hashes for each individual file or other object that could be attested.

-TCG has also published the PC Client Reference Integrity Measurement specification {{PC-Client-RIM}}, which focuses on a SWID-compatible format suitable for expressing expected measurement values in the specific case of a UEFI-compatible BIOS, where the SWID focus on files and file systems is not a direct fit.
-While the PC Client RIM is not directly applicable to network equipment, many vendors do use a conventional UEFI BIOS to launch their network OS.
+Many network equipment vendors use a UEFI BIOS to launch their network operating system.
+These vendors may want to also use the TCG PC Client Reference Integrity Measurement specification {{PC-Client-RIM}}, which focuses specifically on a SWID-compatible format suitable for expressing measurement values expected from a UEFI BIOS.

 ### Attestation Logs